LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 standard syntax n. the syntax represented by the standard readtable and used as a reference syntax throughout this document.
 See Section 2.1 (Character Syntax).

-standardized adj. (of a name, object, or definition) having been defined by Common Lisp. ``All standardized variables that are required to hold bidirectional streams have ``-io*'' in their name.''
+standardized adj. (一个名字(name), 对象(object), 或定义) 已经被 Common Lisp 定义.
+"All standardized variables that are required to hold bidirectional streams have \"-io*\" in their name".

 startup environment n. the global environment of the running Lisp image from which the compiler was invoked.